 Some evidence technicians visit crime scenes in order to collect physical evidence and take photographs, while other jobs are based in laboratories and may not require site visits.
 Specific job duties vary depending on employers; however, an evidence technician's primary duty is to analyze data and evidence, such as fingerprints, tire marks, footprints, material fibers, gunshot residue and DNA.
 They perform tests on that evidence and provide investigators with written reports of their findings.
 These detailed reports include laboratory and evidence-handling techniques.

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for forensic science technicians are expected to increase by 27% between 2014 and 2024, which is much faster than average.
-The BLS also reported that forensic science technicians held 14,070 jobs and earned a mean annual wage of $60,090 in May 2015.
-Management, scientific, and technical consulting services had the highest level of employment for forensic technicians.
-Behind them were local government agencies and state government.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for forensic science technicians are expected to increase by 14% between 2018 and 2028, which is much faster than average.
+The BLS also reported that forensic science technicians held 15,970 jobs and earned a mean annual wage of $62,490 in May 2018.
+Local government had the highest level of employment for forensic technicians.
+Behind them were state government agencies and medical and diagnostic labs.

 Evidence technicians work extensively with technology such as computers, laboratory apparatus and electronic equipment.
 They typically operate in a team environment, often collaborating with forensic and medical experts.
 Forensic science technicians must follow proper collection and storage procedures of evidence to prevent contamination.
 At times, they're called upon to testify in court.